SUS-SS2022/conv-recognition/README.md

-# Conversation Recongition
+# Conversation Recognition
 This repository contains the work for the lecture Scene Understanding & Surveillance (SUS) 2022.
-We detect if people have a conversation by checking if people are looking at each other (LAEO) by using [6DRepNet](https://github.com/thohemp/6DRepNet/blob/master/README.MD) as basis.
+We detect if people have a conversation by checking if people are looking at each other (LAEO) by using [6DRepNet](https://github.com/thohemp/6DRepNet/blob/master/README.MD) as the basis.
 It contains scripts to predict, evaluate and check if people are looking at each other in the develop folder and real-time inference with your webcam in the demo folder.

 [![LAEO-Video](images/thumbnail.png)](https://youtu.be/DTOmYopRU7Q)

 ## Installation

-This project was created and tested with python version 3.8.13, torch 1.11 with cuda support on arch linux.
+This project was created and tested with python version 3.8.13, torch 1.11 with Cuda 11.3 support on arch Linux.

-In order to run it, create a virtual environment and activate it using
+To run it, create a virtual environment and activate it using

 ```
 python -m venv .venv